How To Cook Pork Chops in the Slow Cooker

 6-quart or larger slow cooker

-- Pour the cooking liquid over top: Pour the cooking liquid, or the liquid left from deglazing your pan, over the chops.
+Pour the cooking liquid over top.
+Pour the cooking liquid, or the liquid left from deglazing your pan, over the chops.
 If you sautéed any vegetables, tuck some of them below the chops and scatter the rest on top.

-- Leftovers: These are not my favorite chops to reheat and serve the next day; I find that they're just a bit too dry and tough at that point.
+Storage: Leftovers can be refrigerated in an airtight container for up to 4 days.
+These are not my favorite chops to reheat and serve the next day; I find that they're just a bit too dry and tough at that point.
 If you do end up with leftovers, I recommend pulling them into shreds and using them in burritos, tacos, soups, and the like.